 Image 1: Users subscribed to the LeanIX Fact Sheet "AC Management V1".

-Follow this up by telling developers and operation teams to visualize the best ways to decouple their architecture into microservices using collaborative Free Drawing and Data Flow modelling tools.
+Follow this up by telling developers and operation teams to visualize the best ways to decouple their architecture into microservices using collaborative Free Drawing and Data Flow modeling tools.

-For quick reference, software developers can access an EA Management Tool “Circle Map” for two-dimensional views of how the objects being modelled connect with business capabilities and IT components plus the precise ways in which their data is being funnelled.
+For quick reference, software developers can access an EA Management Tool “Circle Map” for two-dimensional views of how the objects being modeled connect with business capabilities and IT components plus the precise ways in which their data is being funneled.

 Image 3: A map of interrelated IT applications in a LeanIX Interface Circle Map.